masc-ucsc/livehd/docs/projects.md

 1: 4x16+2x19  (6)
 0: 4x15+3x14  (7)

-## Visitor Set cleanup (mmap_vset)

-Fix the API to use the same has mmap_map
+## mmap_lib projects

+* mmap_vset finish
-* find: returns an iterator
+    * iterator: find: returns an iterator  begin/end to allow an iterator
-* has: has a return true/false
-* contains: to make it easy to port back/forth with abseil is the same as has
+    * Use contains(key): to make it easy to port back/forth with abseil
-* begin/end to allow an iterator
     * Add tests with Node_pin::Compact and Node::Compact
-* Improve the unit test running against abseil
+* mmap_str
+    * Implement class
+    * replace sting_view/string for mmap_lib::str
+    * Replace the string_view storage from mmap_map to use the new mmap_lib::str
+* mmap_vector delete
+* Each structure mmap_vector, mmap_map, mmap_bimap, ... mmap_str should have a test and bench

 ## ACT (Async) output